 A Person shall report to the Board with the Application for Eligibility, or subsequent to

-the Application for Eligibility within 60 days of discovery, any source of reimbursement related to a Release, including, without limitation, insurance coverage, or within 21 days of a request by the Board or DOR.
+the Application for Eligibility within 60 days of discovery, or within 21 days of a request by the Board or DOR, any potential source of reimbursement related to a Release, including, without limitation, insurance coverage,.
 Failure to submit the information may subject a Person to the sanctions set forth in M.G.L. c.
 21J, § 13 and 503 CMR 2.00.

-The Fund shall not reimburse those amounts reimbursed by any other source of payment.
+The Fund shall not reimburse those amounts reimbursed by any other source of reimbursement.
 If a Claimant has sought reimbursement from another source, including insurance, for any cost, expense, or obligation for which a claim is filed hereunder, the Claimant must inform the Board within 60 days of filing its claim and provide any documentation requested by the Board relating to such other possible reimbursement.
 The Board may require a Claimant to assign its claim for reimbursement from another source or its rights to file a claim for reimbursement from another source, including insurance, to the Fund.
 This assignment may, in the Board's discretion and depending on the facts and circumstances, constitute a requirement that the Claimant turn over all or a portion of any funds it receives as reimbursement related to the Release from a source other than the Fund.
 It may also constitute a requirement that the insurer reimburse the Fund directly for all payments related to the Release.
 A Claimant may also assign such claims to the Fund on its own initiative.
-If the Claimant receives reimbursement for a Claim from other source(s) for any cost, expense or obligation previously reimbursed by the Fund, the Claimant shall return to the Fund the amount reimbursed by the Fund within 30 days receipt of the other reimbursement.
-If a Claimant receives reimbursement from another source that does not specifically identify a Claim that was reimbursed by the Fund, the Claimant shall return to the fund the portion of the reimbursement that is attributable to a Response Actions up to the amount previously reimbursed by the Fund for the Release.
+If the Claimant receives reimbursement for a Claim from another source for any cost, expense or obligation previously reimbursed by the Fund, the Claimant shall return to the Fund the amount reimbursed by the Fund within 30 days of receipt of the other reimbursement.
+If a Claimant receives reimbursement from another source that does not specifically identify a Claim that was reimbursed by the Fund, the Claimant shall return to the fund the portion of the reimbursement that is attributable to a Response Actions up to the amount previously reimbursed by the Fund.
 The Claimant must fully document and provide to the Board any pro rata calculation it makes in determining the correct portion of the unallocated reimbursement it receives that is attributable to such Response Action.

+END OF DISCUSSION for 2-14-2024.
+All changes accepted by the Subcommittee unless otherwise noted

 Certification.